wanghaisheng/responsive-landing-page-starter/content/blog/en/re-building-a-“dead”-tech-community-1.md

 While looking for people you’ll also be killing two birds with one stone; finding people will lead you to your sources of content.
 As you research those former speakers at meetups and conferences, google their name and look for their Dev.to/Medium pages, are they still actively writing content?
 Have they given talks recently?
 The best and easiest thing for a content creator is if they can repurpose content for multiple events.
 “Oh, you gave that talk at RailsConf?
 Can you do it again for your local fans?”.
 Think about recording the talks.
 Recorded talks which can then be shared on YouTube make events more attractive for speakers.

-*Maya Shavin with Front End tips for Ruby Devs*

 ![Maya Shavin with Front End tips for Ruby Devs](/content/blog/re-building-a-“dead”-tech-community/maya-s.jpeg "Maya Shavin with Front End tips for Ruby Devs")

 If you can’t find any past local speakers, look for new ones!
 Search for combinations of your tech and location.
 Look on Twitter.
 Is anyone talking about the “dead tech” in your local language?
 Look on LinkedIn.
 Who’s working in the “dead tech”?